Virginia Elena Carta

 Virginia Elena Carta (born 24 December 1996) is an Italian professional golfer who plays on the Ladies European Tour.
-In 2016, she received the Honda Sports Award after winning the NCAA Women's Championship.
+She won the 2016 NCAA Women's Championship individually and received the Honda Sports Award.

 Amateur career

 Carta was born in Milan on Christmas Eve in 1996 and grew up in Udine, Italy, where she was introduced to golf by her mother at a young age.

 She became a member of the Italian National Team in 2010, and won the 2012 European Young Masters in a team with Renato Paratore.
 She won silver at the 2014 European Girls' Team Championship in Slovakia, and at the 2014 Summer Youth Olympics in Nanjing she finished T4 individually and won the mixed team bronze with Renato Paratore.

 Carta was successful in tournaments across Europe and won the Austrian International Amateur, German Girls Open, Slovenian Amateur Championship, French International Lady Juniors Amateur Championship and the French International Ladies Amateur Championship.

 She played in both Annika Invitational Europe and Annika Invitational USA, and recruited Annika Sörenstam as her mentor.

 In 2015, she accepted a golf scholarship to Duke University.
 As a freshman, she won the 2016 NCAA Women's Championship individually with an NCAA record score of 272 (−16), and won the 2016 Honda Sports Award as Player of the Year nationally.
 She fell to Seong Eun-jeong in the final of the 2016 U.S. Women's Amateur, 1 up.
 Invited to play the 2016 LPGA Marathon Classic she made the cut, but missed the cut in the 2017 U.S. Women's Open.

-Carta battled injury during the 2016-17 and 2017-18 academic years, and won only the 2017 The Landfall Tradition, before winning the 2019 NCAA Women's Championship with the Duke Blue Devils women's golf team.
+Carta battled injury during the 2016–17 and 2017-18 academic years, and won only the 2017 The Landfall Tradition, before winning the 2019 NCAA Women's Championship with the Duke Blue Devils women's golf team.
 She is one of only 20 golfers in NCAA history, male or female, to win both an NCAA Individual and team championship.

 After graduating from Duke in 2019, Carta made the unusual decision to defer qualifying for the LPGA Tour for a year, instead opting to do a Master's degree in Environmental Policy at Cambridge University, England.
 She planned to enter LPGA Q-School in 2020, which was cancelled due to the COVID-19 pandemic, leaving her without tour status.